robinyn/miR-4728/README.md

 The data for this project consists of ribosome and polysome profiling data for SKBR3 (HER2-positive breast cancer cell line) treated with antisense oligonucleotide (ASO) to block the miRNA or a control oligonucleotide, with matched total RNA-seq.
 There are three replicates per condition.

+## Analysis environment

+A conda environment was created for this analysis and the environment file is attached.

+The following tools were not available and were installed manually following the installation steps provided in their respective documentations:

+- HISAT2 (v2.2.1)
+- stringtie (v2.2.1)

 ## 1. Alignment of reads

 ### 1.1.
 Polysome profiling data